Acoustic Music outdoors on the mountain every Sunday afternoon.

 The line between reality and fiction becomes blurred when David’s actual world and the world he’s creating in his novel begin to co-mingle.
 He needs to resolve his moral dilemma in order to preserve his own sanity.

-McIntosh, who said he is 63, has a long song writing and recording career beginning in the 1970s and continuing to the present.
+McIntosh, who is said to be 63, has a long songwriting and recording career beginning in the 1970s and continuing to the present.

-The Georgetown resident is completing a new album and in the midst of publishing his first book of poetry.
-He’s also working on a new novel, titled “Everyman.”
+The Grass Valley resident is completing a new album and in the midst of publishing his first book of poetry.
+He’s also working on a new novel, titled “As of Yet Unknown.”

 Wendy Schultz